Martin hits 2 HRs, Vanderbilt beat Louisville 3-1 in CWS

 UP NEXT

-Vanderbilt will play a Bracket 2 winners’ game Tuesday night against the winner of Sunday’s late game between Auburn and Mississippi State.
+Vanderbilt will play a Bracket 2 winners’ game Tuesday night against Mississippi State, a 5-4 winner over Auburn.

-Louisville plays an elimination game Tuesday against the Auburn-Mississippi State loser.
+Louisville plays an elimination game Tuesday against Auburn.